Injury Attorneys | Restoring LivesTM

 The NSC report, while not shy about presenting the facts, doesn’t suggest we throw up our hands and accept this level of carnage on our roadways.
 It offers recommendations that will help all drivers and their passengers improve safety.
 While most of these are simple common sense—or in some cases, following existing laws—they’re always good advice.
 They include the following:

 Human factors—whether driving too fast, driving while distracted, or behaving aggressively—contribute to as much as 94% of all crashes, so every act, no matter how small, can reduce risk.

 If the thought has crossed your mind that maybe these increases are happening in some other part of the country, think again.
 Over the first half of 2016, traffic fatalities in Indiana were up 8% from the previous year and up a very disturbing 33% from the same period in 2014.
 The preliminary data show that Indiana experienced 383 traffic deaths through the end of June, compared to only 289 in the first half of 2014 and 356 in the first half of 2015.

-We’re not alone: Only eight of the fifty states saw any decrease year over year, while one saw no change.
+We’re not alone: Only eight of the fifty states saw any decrease, while one saw no change.
 All the others saw increases.
-This is a problem we all need to be aware of because it affects everyone.
+This rise in fatalities is a problem we all need to be aware of because it affects everyone.
 In addition to the injury and loss of life, these crashes had an estimated $205 billion in economic impacts, not even accounting for property damage.

 If you or a loved one have been injured as a result of a car crash, you are urged to contact the Indianapolis Automobile Accident Attorneys of Wilson Kehoe Winingham.
 The lawyers at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.